Coronavirus Updates: See latest COVID-19 news from Harvard DCE Professional Development.

 Through engaging case studies, discussion, and exercises, you’ll learn when and where flawed thinking can occur, how you can intervene, and how you can ultimately make and influence smarter decisions for your organization.

 You will uncover the inner workings of human biases and judgment.
 And you’ll gain insights into how inherent bias or poorly structured information can affect business decisions.
 You will learn to recognize these hurdles so you can develop better decision-making outcomes and improve your bottom line.

-Note: The online version of Behavioral Decision Making will run in its entirety over four days (3.5 hours per day).
+Note: All program content will be delivered live and will not be recorded.
+The online version of Behavioral Decision Making will run in its entirety over four days (3.5 hours per day).